Brown sugar and maple syrup!

 A whole bunch of mature, unripe chicos can be cut and hung.
 Kept at room temperature the fruit will ripen in 5 – 10 days.
 Ripe fruit is good at room temperature for a few days.
 However, it will last longer if refrigerated.
 Additionally, the frozen pulp stays good for a few weeks.
 When buying chicos in the store look for fruits that have smooth skin without bruises, cuts, cracks or wrinkles.

 Shipping: Chico is durable if picked hard, can transport for a few days.

 Chico has 200 calories per cup or 100 g provides 83 calories.
 It is relatively high in Vitamin C (39.33%), Dietary Fiber (33.68%), Iron (24.13%), and Copper (23.00%).
 Sapodilla is known to relieve stress, prevent colds, prevent anemia, reduce arthritis, and heal wounds (homeostatic qualities, it helps to stop the loss of blood).
 It is antiviral, anti-bacterial, anti-inflammatory, and an anti-parasitic agent.
 It is also a sedative used to relieve stress and anxiety.
-Chico contains significant amounts of folic acid,
+Chico also contains significant amounts of folic acid.

 Chico recipes from other sites: